 The Bachelor of Science in Information Science (BSIS), the Dual Bachelor's - Master's, and the Minor in Information Systems are designed to prepare graduates for a variety of careers in the information industry, including information architecture; database design and implementation; Web design and implementation; networking support and information consulting; as well as for graduate study.
-A 2009 “First Destination Survey” by the University's Career Services found that students graduating with a bachelor's degree in information science had the highest rate of employment (85.7 percent).

 For information on how to apply to our program, please visit the Admissions page.